Illectrility/probify/README.md

 - Supports all common dice (d4, d6, d8, d10, d12, d20, etc.)
 - Supports **conditional rerolling** (e.g., "reroll if less than 3")
 - Supports **loops** (e.g., "roll 1d6 five times and sum the results")
 - Displays a **bar chart** of all possible results and their probabilities
+- Displays a **summary table** with relevant statistics such as mean, weighted median, standard deviation
 - Configurable **decimal places** for probability percentages
 - Can **hide low-probability labels** under a set threshold
+- Can **show confidence interval** with configurable percentage (default 90%)

 # syntax
 - Dice rolls use `XdY` notation (e.g., `1d6`, `2d8`)